quodepalette/quodepalette/README.md

 ## • About the Studio

-Quode Palette is a professional **web development studio** building modern, responsive, high-performance websites and digital products for businesses, startups, and creators — where clean code meets deliberate design.
+Quode Palette is a professional web development studio that creates stunning, high-performance websites, and digital solutions for businesses, startups, and entrepreneurs.

 <table align="center" width="100%">
 <tr>